Get In Touch

 7) Be prepared for any weather

 As you are probably planning your visit or photo shoot months or weeks in advance, you can’t choose the weather for your shoot.
-Instead, embrace whatever comes your way – it is after all nature and a mountain lake in higher altitudes.
+Instead, embrace whatever comes your way – it is after all nature and a mountain lake in high altitude.
 Lago di Braies is beautiful in every season and weather – especially moody weather looks amazing at this location.
-If possible though, try to plan in an extra day for a back up in case of pouring rain all day long.
+If possible though, try to plan in an extra day for a back up in case of pouring rain all day long or a very foggy day.

 Extra pro tip:

 While Lago di Braies is truly a stunning location, I encourage you to look further.
 The Dolomites have so much to offer and there are many less busy and beautiful destinations to explore.
-The overtourism at Lago di Braies has most certainly become a problem and I encourage every couple to think twice about visiting this lake, even if it’s beautiful.
+The overtourism at Lago di Braies has most certainly become a problem and it’s really important to know what to expect when visiting this lake for a wedding photoshoot.